vinhkhuc/VanillaML/README.md

 # VanillaML
 VanillaML contains a collection of popular machine learning algorithms.

-All implementations are made to be as simple as possible.
-That said, there are no bells and whistles to speed up model's performance for production usage.
-The implementations follow scikit-learn's API conventions.
+The implementations follow scikit-learn's API conventions and are made to be as simple as possible.

 ## Demos